 Profitability, which is reflected in Return on Investment (ROI) and Earnings Before Interest and Tax (EBIT), is the result of careful management of two levels of expenditure in serving the customer:

-- Retaining Net Profit dollars after paying all of the non-product/service delivery expenditure as planned, such as our people, premises, information and IT, Sales, General & Administration costs, financing and taxation costs.
+- Retain Net Profit after paying all of the non-product/service delivery expenditure as planned, such as our people, premises, information and IT, Sales, General & Administration costs, financing and taxation costs.